LeonDoungala22/Virtual-Medical-Assistant/README.md

 ---

-## Setting Up API Keys
+## API Keys Setup

 ### OpenAI API Key
-1. If you don't have an OpenAI API key yet, you can sign up [here](https://openai.com/index/openai-api/).
+1. If you don't have an OpenAI API key yet, sign up [here](https://openai.com/index/openai-api/).
 2. Set your `OPENAI_API_KEY` in your environment variables.

 ### LangSmith API Key